 Factors Used to Determine Impairment

-The factors used to determine impairment in an underage driver are the same factors that are used when determining impairment in an adult driver.
+The factors in West Palm Beach used to determine impairment in an underage DUI driver penalties are the same factors that are used when determining impairment in an adult driver.
 Whether a person is 60 or 16, they are going to get the same factors, the same observations, and the same tests.
 The same laws apply.
 The factors used to determine impairment are the same factors in an underage driver as they would be for someone over 21, over 50, or over 80.
 If a person is impaired, they are impaired.
 It does not matter how old someone is.

 Prosecution’s Approach to Underage DUIs